-The course is focused towards consumer products and applications; their analysis in respect of materials, components, and marketability to understand their selection and uses in industrial and commercial practices of product development.
-In Product Design, materials and components are studied from the perspective of analysing modern consumer products that are designed to meet identified consumer needs, their design and manufacture.
-During this course you will build upon and develop your knowledge and understanding from GCSE whilst also having the freedom to focus in more depth on areas of design and technology that most interest you.
+This A Level course is focused towards Graphic products and their applications; you will learn about materials, components, and marketability to understand their selection and uses in industrial and commercial practices of product development.
+You will design a range of products in Year 12 to meet identified consumer needs, including toys, jewellery, hand held products and architectural models.
+During this course you will build upon and develop your knowledge and understanding from GCSE whilst also having the freedom to focus in more depth on areas of design and technology that most interest you during Year 13.